EverlastEngineering/imac4-1-to-windows10x64/README.md

 ## Step 8 - Graphics Drivers

 Now, here's a problem.
 I found that NO drivers worked for my ATI Radeon X1600 graphics card.
 You might have success with the Bootcamp driver found at `/Drivers/Apple/x64/AppleDisplayInstaller64.exe` inside the *Bootcamp4.0.4033.zip* but mine didn't work.
-So, I found these drivers for the ATI Mobility FireGL V5200:
+So, I found these drivers for the ATI Mobility FireGL V5200 located at `http://www.catalog.update.microsoft.com/Search.aspx?q=v5200`.
+However, the cab extracts strangely so I've made a zip file bundle in this repo which has all the files and the duplicate folder under which allow it to install.

+In order to install them, you must:
+ - unzip the files in a folder of your choice
+ - browse to device manager
+ - right click on the video driver
+ - upgrade driver
+ - Browse for driver software ...
+ - Let me pick from list of device drivers ...
+ - Have disk
+ - Browse to where you unpacked package with drivers
+ - Only click on Open with selecting first inf of listed Then, proceed with the driver installation.

-## Step 8 - Install Drivers
+## Step 9 - Install Drivers
 Open up the Bootcamp drivers, and look in the Drivers folder.
 There are loads of drivers, but don't install them all, instead, take an inventory of what is not working and find the specific driver for each.
 On the iMac4,1 it needs (and in order, sometimes):

--/Drivers/Apple/x64/AppleBluetoothEnablerInstaller64.exe
--/Drivers/Apple/x64/AppleBluetoothInstaller64.exe
--/Drivers/Apple/x64/AppleiSightInstaller64.exe
--/Drivers/Apple/x64/AppleKeyboardInstaller64.exe
--/Drivers/Apple/x64/AppleMultiTouchTrackPadInstaller64.exe
+ - /Drivers/Apple/x64/AppleBluetoothEnablerInstaller64.exe
+ - /Drivers/Apple/x64/AppleBluetoothInstaller64.exe
+ - /Drivers/Apple/x64/AppleiSightInstaller64.exe
+ - /Drivers/Apple/x64/AppleKeyboardInstaller64.exe
+ - /Drivers/Apple/x64/AppleMultiTouchTrackPadInstaller64.exe
--/Drivers/Apple/x64/AppleNullDriver64.exe (Performance Counters device) -/Drivers/Apple/x64/AppleODDInstaller64.exe
+ - /Drivers/Apple/x64/AppleNullDriver64.exe (Performance Counters device)
--/Drivers/Apple/x64/AppleTrackpadInstaller64.exe
--/Drivers/Apple/x64/AppleWirelessMouse64.exe
+ - /Drivers/Apple/x64/AppleODDInstaller64.exe
+ - /Drivers/Apple/x64/AppleTrackpadInstaller64.exe
+ - /Drivers/Apple/x64/AppleWirelessMouse64.exe

+ ## Step 10 - Make it more 'Mac-like'
+This is an entirely option series of steps which you can omit any or all of.
+I performed these because I'm using a Mac keyboard, and I use a Mac in regular use; switching back to a Windows keyboard is difficult for me.